 Lloyd Doggett: Working for Us

-U.S. Congressman Lloyd Doggett’s record shows his willingness to stand up for Texas families.
+United States Congressman Lloyd Doggett represents communities from San Antonio to Austin.
 He serves on the House Ways & Means Committee, which has jurisdiction over taxes, trade, Social Security, Medicare, and more.
 He is the Ranking Member of the Subcommittee on Tax Policy, with jurisdiction over issues relating to revenue measures.
-He also serves on the House Democratic Steering and Policy Committee.
+He also serves on the Subcommittee on Human Resources, and the Subcommittee on Trade.
+In addition, he is a member of the Democratic Steering and Policy Committee.

 He was born, raised, and educated in Central Texas – the only place he has ever called home.
 After graduating at the top of his class at UT Austin’s College of Business Administration, where he also served as student body president, he graduated with honors from UT’s School of Law.

 It was his untiring work ethic that distinguished his 11 years of service in the Texas Senate.
 He worked to keep public education affordable for all and opposed deficit financing schemes, supporting “pay as you go” budgeting believing you can care for people and be careful with their tax dollars.
 He authored the Texas Sunset Act, requiring periodic review to modify or abolish ineffective state laws and bureaucracies.
 He also authored the law that created the Texas Commission on Human Rights to prohibit discrimination.